heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-12-launch-gitkraken-from-your-terminal.md

 [Source](https://askubuntu.com/a/102094)

-You can delete your alias with the `unalias` command
+You can delete your alias with the `unalias` command:

 ```bash
 unalias kraken